Education

 You will need to have a secondary education diploma or its equivalent to gain admission to a university or college in France.

-If you are not a citizen of an EU/EEA country, Switzerland, or Monaco, you will need to apply for a student visa to study in France.
+If you’re not from an EU/EEA country, Switzerland, or Monaco, you’ll have to request a student visa to study in France.

 Overview of 10 Cheapest Universities in France for International Students

-University of Grenoble Alpes is a public research university located in Grenoble, France.
-It was established in 1339 and has a long history of academic excellence.
+The University of Grenoble Alpes is a public research university in Grenoble, France.
+It started way back in 1339 and has a rich history of being really good academically.

 Tuition fee estimate – €261/year

-The University of Strasbourg is a public research university located in Strasbourg, France.
-It was founded in 1538 and is one of the oldest universities in Europe with over 52,000 students and 3,300 researchers.
+The University of Strasbourg is a public research university in Strasbourg, France.
+It started way back in 1538 and is one of Europe’s oldest universities.
+It has more than 52,000 students and 3,300 researchers.

-The French university traces its history to the earlier German-language Universität Straßburg, which was founded in 1538, and was divided in the 1970s into three separate institutions: Louis Pasteur University, Marc Bloch University, and Robert Schuman University.
+This French university’s history goes back to a German-language university called Universität Straßburg, which began in 1538.
+In the 1970s, it split into three different universities: Louis Pasteur University, Marc Bloch University, and Robert Schuman University.

 Tuition fee estimate – €264/year